cgarciae/quantile-regression/README.md

         return jnp.sum(loss, axis=-1)
 ```

-Finally we are going to create a simple function that creates and trains our model for a
-set of quantiles using `elegy`.
+Notice that we use the same `quantile_loss` that we created previously along with some `jax.vmap` magic to properly vectorize the function.
+Finally we are going to create a simple function that creates and trains our model for a set of quantiles using `elegy`.

 ```python